How to photograph the milky way

 It’s easy to get carried away, and when doing large contrast adjustments some of the finer details can be lost.
 Treat your edit like a delicate balancing act of bringing out the fainter stars without loosing the subtle detail.

-Note: If you are using ‘dark frame subtraction’ to remove hot pixels and sensor noise, you must do this first as editing will reduce the effectiveness of this technique - see step 7.
+Note: If you are using ‘dark frame subtraction’ to remove hot pixels and sensor noise, you must do this first as editing will reduce the effectiveness of this technique - see the video below.

 Start by adjusting the Exposure

 Raise the exposure until the maximum amount of detail is visible and no more.
 Once you’re no longer seeing more start appearing (not to be confused with the noise) stop raising the exposure.
 If lowering the exposure due to shooting ETTR, lower until you start to see details disappearing, then back up a little bit.
 This won’t get rid of the washed out look if you had a bright sky, so bare with that for now, we’ll get onto removing that next.

 Use the tonal curves adjustment tool for contrast

 Adjust the contrast using the curves editor to darken the pure blacks without losing the detail in the brighter areas.
 Making small adjustments adjust the curve for the desired result.
 Remember, sometimes a pure black sky isn’t always the best look.

 This is a powerful tool for isolating the bright stars and dimming the background wash.

 Once you’ve revealed the best of the details, edit the photo as normal.
 Use a natural white balance if you wish to keep the true details aim for a white balance setting of around 4600 and adjust to taste from there.